 It had been three days since I moved in with my parents.
 My father had got transferred yet again to this hill station after 5 years.
 He would be in charge of the repairs section of the Sanshet dam constructed around 40 years ago and which now stood towering in the distance.

 I had barely finished college, scraped through it you could say.
 Pass marks in all subjects.
 At least I was consistent.
 I was wondering if I could apply anywhere with such an academic record.
-I had got up in the morning today earlier than I was used to.
 The morning mist looked inviting.
 The coffee cup was still waiting for me to pick it up.
-The newspaper sheets were flipped till I reached the appointments page for any such job that might suit my credentials.
+The newspaper sheets flipped till it reached the appointments page waiting for me to go through those that might suit my credentials.

-As I was going through the various vacancy ads, I heard someone calling.
-Thinking it was some one calling dad or mom, I continued only to know the person whoever it was calling was trying to elicit my attention to her.
+As I was still undecided to get up, I heard someone calling.
+Thinking it was someone calling dad or mom, I didn’t pay much attention only to know the person whoever it was calling, was trying to elicit my attention towards her.

 I opened my window pane to see Meena looking eagerly waiting for me as if she wanted me to show something.
 Meena was my classmate in school at Sanshet school before I left this small village town after my dad’s transfer.

 Her hands were empty save for a couple of glass bangles on both.
 There was some calf love between us during those days, I must confide, which both of us were proud to admit.
 Her eyes seemed to talk.
 They looked sad and yet there were streaks of shine happy to see me after these long years which seemed ages to me.

 I got dressed casually, put on my slippers and walked out of the room through a door which could open directly to the courtyard where stood a beaming she.
 Her silver anklets looked the same as her pretty frock she used to wear long back.
 Her form was the same when I last saw her.
 She had not changed one bit.